-The University of Victoria will follow WorkSafeBC Occupational Health and Safety Regulation, specifically sections 30.8 (5,b); 30.10 (2, b) and 30.21.
+The University of Victoria will follow WorkSafeBC Occupational Health and Safety Regulation, specifically sections 30.8 (5,b); 30.10 (2, b) and 30.21 and the University of Victoria Occupational Health, Safety & Environment Department.

 RESPONSIBILITY

 It is the responsibility of personnel undertaking activities with special hazards to complete all required training and adhere to the safe work procedures, including any additional lab or job-specific procedures.